 - a.
 For batteries covered by TSO-C173 the following limitation applies: The conditions and tests for TSO approval of this HCU are minimum performance standards.
 Those installing this HCU, on or in a specific type or class of aircraft, must determine that the aircraft installation conditions are within the TSO standards.
 TSO articles must have separate approval for installation in an aircraft.
 The article may be installed only according to 14CFR part 43 or the applicable airworthiness requirements.
 Nickel-cadmium and lead-acid battery safety concerns include the possibility of fire and venting violently. - b.
 For batteries not covered by TSO-C173, there are no airworthiness limitations associated with the installation of Concorde HCUs in an aircraft. - 5.
 Personnel: Only personnel authorized by the cognizant aviation authority are permitted to service Concorde HCUs.
-For aircraft registered in the USA, 14CFR Part 43.3 applies.

-6. Installation Procedure:
+For aircraft registered in the USA, 14CFR Part 43.3 applies. - 6.
+Installation Procedure: - a.

-- a.
 Install HCU on battery per Concorde Drawing 5-0313. - b.
 Install battery in accordance with the instructions for the battery installation. - c.
 Connect HCU to the aircraft using the mating connector in the aircraft. - d.
-Annotate log book with HCU serial number and date of installation.

-7. Testing and Fault Isolation:

-- a.
-Test the HCU every 12 months (± 1 month) or whenever: - HCU operation appears to be faulty. - HCU is mated to a different battery assembly. - b.
-Refer to Figure 1 for electrical schematic of HCU, Table 1 for a list of test equipment, and Table 2 for the thermistor resistance versus temperature.
+Annotate log book with HCU serial number and date of installation. - 7.
+Testing and Fault Isolation: - a.
+Test the HCU every 12 months (± 1 month) or whenever: - HCU operation appears to be faulty. - HCU is mated to a different battery assembly. - Refer to Figure 1 for electrical schematic of HCU and Table 1 for a list of test equipment. - c.
+With the HCU installed on the battery, test the battery DC heating element as follows:

-Drawing: 5-0378 Page 5 of 11 Revision: C
+Drawing: 5-0422 Page 5 of 11

-Date: 07/25/13
+Revision: C Date: 07/25/13